viktoriaz32/HealthTech-CRM-Sales-Tableau-Dashboard-PostgreSQL-ETL/README.md

 # Dataset Description

-All data in this dataset is fictional and does not represent any real persons, institutions, events, or similar entities.
+Note: All data in this dataset is fictional and does not represent any real persons, institutions, events, or similar entities.

 The dataset contains the following tables: